ramofabian/aws-bootcamp-cruddur-2023/journal/week2.md

   - Initialize tracing and an exporter :point_right: [Link](https://github.com/ramofabian/aws-bootcamp-cruddur-2023/blob/main/backend-flask/app.py?plain=1#L45-L58)
   - Initialize automatic instrumentation :point_right: [Link](https://github.com/ramofabian/aws-bootcamp-cruddur-2023/blob/main/backend-flask/app.py?plain=1#L65-L68)

-5. Run the `docker-compose.yml` file and if the information is being collected in honeycomb, the prompt should show the logs after any action from browser and from Honeycomb webseid we should see the data plotted.
+5. Run the `docker-compose.yml` file and if the information is being collected in honeycomb, the prompt should show the logs after any action from browser and from Honeycomb website we should see the data plotted.

-- Logging from CLI, the traing messages are seen in json format:
+- Logging from CLI, the tracing messages are seen in json format:

 <p align="center"><img src="assets/week2/tracing_cli.png" alt="accessibility text"></p>